Next Start

 • Culpable fatal involvements with other vehicles on wet, snowy or icy roads were reduced by 12% for passenger cars

-One thing to note is that while anti-lock braking systems have proven to be very effective on normal road conditions, they can be less effective in certain conditions, such as if there is ice, snow and gravel on the road.
+One thing to note is that while anti-lock braking systems have proven to be very effective in normal road conditions, they can be less effective in certain conditions, such as if there is ice, snow or gravel on the road.
 These elements can bring additional challenges and make it harder for the vehicle to stop, even with ABS.

 It’s important for automotive technicians to understand all of the different components of modern-day vehicles, including anti-lock braking systems.
 This allows them to diagnose, maintain and repair the vehicles they work on, which helps keep their customers safe on the road.